 Like an hour continually striking

-Are the sounds of this moment in time,
+are the sounds of this instant in time,

 The skyline draws a cartouche